-Enjoy a clip from Mer Almagro’s Video of the enameling technique of Grisalla Opal.
-Here Mer gives you a beautiful Grisaille Enamel tutorial.
+Enjoy a clip from Mer Almagro’s video The Enameling Technique of Grisalla Opal, where Mer gives you a unique tutorial.
 I have seen Grisaille used with white opaque enamels over black opaque but her application using opals is just beautiful.
-After 30 years of enameling, you would think you have seen all the techniques.
+After 30 years of enameling, you would think I had seen all the techniques.
 This is definitely a technique I will be using, I can see it helping me in my ocean scenes as well as in my animals.
 Her work is not only beautiful but also shows any enamelist a very delicate approach to shading your enamels.
-Here is a link to purchase her video below.

 Setting of Painting Enamel Jewels

 Many have asked about making flesh colors.
 This hula lady is an enameling technique of cloisonne.
 This mean the wires are forming the figure.
 Inside the wires I used Bovano’s flux #3 on fine silver, then the following layers of flesh are 209 Bovano’s.
 It is a opal enamel and you have the be careful not to over fire it, too hot too long or gets muddy.
 When finished and polished it should look like it is a simi-transparent enamel, that is the color of flesh.

 Below is a color plate of mine of opaque flesh colors from left to right, the lower row.